jsiek/deduce/doc/Reference.md

 ## Or  (logical disjunction)

 ```
-term ::= term "or" term
+formula ::= formula "or" formula
 ```

 The formula `P or Q` is true when either `P` is true or `Q` is true.